Sunday, November 30, 2025

 We also had a number of interesting speakers at NCCC, including Alan Zweibel, who was one of the original writers from SNL and a UB grad.
 Cross Country was also going well.
 Coach Jim Mezhir knew how to get us runners to respond, and he was the best coach I ever had.
 The whole XC team was close, with lots of comradery, and we all got along very well.
 The following fall we would win our conference and finish near the front in some major invitationals.

 When I arrived in the fall of 1985, during one of my first encounters with Art, he said, " I'll bet I scored higher on my GRE math than you did."
-I had my transcripts and GRE scores in a manila folder, which I happened to have handy, and showed him my prefect 800.
+I had my transcripts and GRE scores in a manila folder, which I happened to have handy, and showed him my perfect 800.
 Art had scored 780, and had never met anyone with a higher score.
 He got such a kick out of that episode.
 Each year Art would return to our annual Ken Raymond Math Award ceremony, where I was always the MC, and Art would tell that story with a chuckle.

 Art was always a good friend and offered a lot of valuable career advice, all of which turned out to be sound.